-The clay is calling you back!
-So don't ignore it.
-In Ceramics II you will become an experienced potter and further develop your skills using clay.
-Projects will once again be a mix of functional and sculptural with a chance to really concentrate on your favorite building techniques.
-Students who prove their clay mastery will be in the running to compete in the annual Clay Olympics at Buffalo State College.
+The clay is calling you back...of course, so don't ignore it!
+In Ceramics II you will become experienced on the potter's wheel and further develop all skills using clay.
+Projects will once again be a mix of functional and sculptural with the opportunity to really concentrate on your favorite building techniques.
+Students will work independently on the pottery wheel and have an even greater contribution in project decision making.